-Using the welding amperage adjustment knob, adjust the welding current as necessary.
 Insert the electrode into the electrode holder, and then tighten the clamp.

 To produce an arc, tap the electrode on the workpiece.
 Then, hold the electrode still to keep the arc in place.
 Commence welding.
-If necessary, readjust the welding amperage control knob to obtain the
+If necessary, readjust the welding amperage control knob to obtain the required welding condition.

 After completion of welding, the power source should be left turned ON for 2 to 3 minutes.
 This allows the fan to run and cool the internal components.
 Rotate the power switch to the OFF position.